Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Guides

-Use this guide when an agent needs to inspect warehouse metadata, sample rows, execute approved read-only SQL, or retrieve knowledge/documents through the built-in catalog toolkit.
+Use this guide when an agent needs built-in data tools such as catalog search, schema inspection, read-only query execution, or document retrieval.
 Skip it for pure Python callback tools that only use services passed through create_runtime(..., services=...).

 runtime = create_runtime(